jbrry/IWPT-2021-shared-task/README.md

 To train a trankit model, see `scripts/trankit.py`

 ### Citation
-If you use this code for your research, please cite these works as:
+If you use this code for your research, please cite our paper as:
 ```
 @misc{barry2021dcuepfl,
     title={The DCU-EPFL Enhanced Dependency Parser at the IWPT 2021 Shared Task},